 While understanding student desire for feedback after a quiz or exam, faculty has been challenged to find a way to indicate missed concepts without reporting answers to specific questions, which compromises the ability to use those questions again in future exams.
 All assessments will report on trends that indicate topics needing further study.

 Advisers drive assessment feedback

-For preclinical assessments:
+For pre-clinical assessments:

 Module instructors will review the weekly quizzes for trends in missed concepts and conduct a 30-minute review at the conclusion of the next scheduled class.
 The review session will be in addition to the scheduled 90-minute lecture.
-Students also may request a more individualized assessment of both quizzes and the module’s final exam from their academic advisers, three days before their next meeting, giving advisers time to review and prepare reports on the topics needing further study.
+Students also may request a more individualized assessment of both quizzes and the module’s final exam from their academic advisors, three days before their next meeting, giving advisors time to review and prepare reports on the topics needing further study.

 For Structured Study Protocol (SSP), Basic Science Immersion (BSI), and USMLE prep: